Our favorite songs about books everyone.

 "Night after night she lay alone in bed, her eyes so open to the dark

-The streets all looked so strange
+The streets all looked so strange, they seemed so far away

 But Charlotte did not cry"